-Benjamin D. Young is an assistant professor in philosophy and a member of the graduate faculty in interdisciplinary neuroscience and the Institute for Neuroscience at the University of Nevada, Reno.
+Benjamin D. Young is an associate professor in philosophy and a member of the graduate faculty in interdisciplinary neuroscience and the Institute for Neuroscience at the University of Nevada, Reno.
 Previously he held a Kreitman Post-Doctoral Fellowship in the Department of Brain and Cognitive Sciences at Ben-Gurion University, as well as Visiting Assistant Professorship and Post-Doctoral Fellowship in the Department of Cognitive Science at Hebrew University.
 He conducts research at the intersection of cognitive neuroscience and philosophy with a particular emphasis on olfaction.
 Most recently he has published articles on non-conceptual content, qualitative consciousness in the absence of awareness and the perceptible objects of smell in journals such as Mind & Language, Neuroscience and Biobehavioral Reviews, Pacific Philosophical Quarterly and Philosophical Studies.
 Ben is also the co-principal investigator on two collaborative experimental projects: the BioPhilosophy of Smell with Dennis Mathew and Conversations with the Human Unconscious with Ran Hassin.
 His most recent projects include the co-edited textbook with Carolyn Dicey Jennings Mind, Cognition, and Neuroscience and a forthcoming co-edited collection with Andreas Keller Theoretical Perspectives on Smell.
 Ben is currently finishing a book on smell tentatively titled Stinking Philosophy and beginning to work on a book about the unconscious mind.

 - Philosophy of cognitive science and neuroscience

 - Philosophy of psychology

 - Young, B.D. and Dicey Jennings, C. (Eds.)
 Mind, Cognition, and Neuroscience: a philosophical introduction.
 Routledge Press